Computational-Plant-Science/ml_smart_release/README.md

 3. Prepare your input image folder path and output path

-   here we use the sample images inside the repository as input image data, the path was:
+   Here we use the sample images inside the repository as input image data.
+The path was:

 ```bash